Orioles vs. Red Sox MLB Betting Odds, Trends & Prediction

-With Cole Irvin set to oppose Kutter Crawford in Wednesday night’s Orioles vs. Red Sox matchup, what’s the smart play tonight at Fenway Park?
+With Grayson Rodriguez set to oppose Garrett Whitlock in the pitching matchup, what’s the best bet in Thursday night’s Orioles vs. Red Sox series finale?
 First pitch is set for 7:10 p.m.
 ET.

 Game Matchup & Betting Odds